whoward/docs/markdown/reference/common_errors.md

 ...
 ```

-This indicates that your Sauce Labs username an access key aren't provided by
+This indicates that your Sauce Labs username and access key aren't provided by
 your tests as expected.
 To address this, please [follow the right tutorial for
 your programming language](https://docs.saucelabs.com/).

 ##User Terminated

-This message is used for tests manually interruped using the **Cancel** or
+This message is used for tests manually interrupted using the **Cancel** or
 **Breakpoint** buttons in our website.
-Since both of these take over control of
+Since both of these take control of
 the virtual machine immediately, test assets like screenshots, video, or logs
-that would require additional execution time will not be collected and made
+that require additional execution time will not be collected and made
 available afterwards.

 ##Timeout errors

-Sauce Labs implements several types of timeouts around automated tests as safety
+Sauce Labs implements several types of timeouts for automated tests as safety
 nets to prevent unwanted consumption of minutes by runaway or broken tests.

 You can set these to different values using "desired capabilities" settings in